-The 70-year-old Moore was the Chief Justice of the Alabama Supreme Court form 2013 to 2017, and is famous for ordering probate judges to ignore the Supreme Court’s ruling allowing same-sex marriages nationally.
+The 70-year-old Moore was the Chief Justice of the Alabama Supreme Court from 2013 to 2017 and is famous for ordering probate judges to ignore the Supreme Court’s ruling allowing same-sex marriages nationally.
 In 2002 and 2003, he fought to keep a Ten Commandments monument at the Alabama Supreme Court building during his first tenure as Chief Justice.
 He was eventually removed from office in November 2003.
+The foundation his wife runs has taken controversial stands on President Obama and gay issues.

 In February 2016, Kayla wrote an op-ed for AL.com, in which she endorsed Texas Senator Ted Cruz for the presidency.
 She wrote that she could “trust” him to pick conservative Supreme Court justices.
 In the op-ed, she called recent decisions by the Supreme Court – from allowing Obamacare to continue to allowing same-sex marriage – “lawless.”